About this Research Topic

 • New technologies applied to virtual training and effects on adaptive psychological response

-***Due to the exceptional nature of the COVID-19 situation, Frontiers is waiving all article publishing charges for COVID-19 related research to this collection.***
+***Due to the exceptional nature of the COVID-19 situation, Frontiers is waiving all article publishing charges for COVID-19 related research in this Research Topic until December 31st 2020.***

 Keywords: Covid-19, confinement, physical activity, stress, coping strategies, frailty, barriers, rehabilitation